-Rule 23 - Fighting/Assault
+Rule 25 - Fighting/Assault/Unauthorized Touching

-A student shall not intentionally cause or attempt to cause physical injury by fighting or otherwise intentionally behave in such a way as could reasonably cause physical injury to oneself or others.
-This policy covers students on or near school property, at school activities, or while in transit to and from school.
-Legal authorities may be notified.
-If directed at a teacher, administrator, or school personnel, a student may face expulsion along with a possible court referral and suspension.
+A student shall not intentionally cause or attempt to cause physical injury by fighting or otherwise intentionally behave in such a way, as could reasonably cause physical injury to oneself or others.
+This policy covers students on or near school property, school activities, or while in transit to and from school.
+Legal authorities will be notified.
+If directed at a teacher, administrator, or school personnel, a student may face expulsion along with a possible court referral and/or suspension.

-Rule 24 - Menacing
+Rule 26 - Menacing